nushackers/chrome_devtools_workshop/slides.md

 Here's a really cool docker container that allows us to download youtube videos with a UI.

+Given that we know the docker directory location is `/downloads`, map our volumes so we can also see the downloaded vidoes on our computer as well.

+> You can visit the site at `localhost:8081`

 ```bash
 docker run -d -p 8081:8081 -v <fill in the blanks here> ghcr.io/alexta69/metube
 ```